jkarreth/JKmisc/README.md

-# JKmisc
+# JK_Rcode
-Miscellaneous functions for teaching and convenience
+Miscellaneous code I use for teaching statistics and data analysis using R.